On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Introduction

 \end{enumerate} \ifdefined \VERBOSE Compared to the previous results \cite{Wipf_07_msbl, Balkan14JSBLResults}, our sufficient conditions dispenses with the restrictive orthogonality assumption for the nonzero rows of $\matX$.
-This is replaced with a milder assumption on the signal matrix $\matX$ being Gaussian distributed. \fi \ifdefined \VERBOSE Compared to an earlier work in \cite{NehoraiGTang10} which also considers a Gaussian signal prior on $\matX$, but with a binary valued covariance matrix, we consider a more general setting where the variance parameters are continuous valued. \fi A key feature of our analysis is that our sufficient conditions are expressed in terms of the restricted isometry property (RIP) constants of the measurement matrix $\matA$ and that of its self-Khatri-Rao product $\matA \odot \matA$.
+This is replaced with a milder assumption on the signal matrix $\matX$ being Gaussian distributed. \fi \ifdefined \VERBOSE Compared to an earlier work in \cite{NehoraiGTang10} which also considers a Gaussian signal prior on $\matX$, but with a binary valued covariance matrix, we consider a more general setting where the variance parameters are continuous valued. \fi A key aspect of our results is that our sufficient conditions are expressed in terms of number of MMVs and properties of the sensing matrix $\matA$.
 This makes our results applicable to both random as well as deterministic constructions of $\matA$.
+As part of our analysis, we present a new lower bound for the $\frac{1}{2}$-R\'enyi divergence between a pair of multivariate Gaussian densities (in Proposition~\ref{prop_renyi_div_lb_analytical}), and an interesting null space property of Khatri-Rao product matrices (in Theorem~\ref{thm_strong_rnsp_kr}), which may be of independent interest.

 The remainder of the paper is organized as follows.
-In section \ref{sec:notion_model_prelim}, we formulate the JSSR problem and introduce our signal model for $\matX$.
-We also review the M-SBL algorithm \cite{Wipf_07_msbl} and interpret the M-SBL cost function as a Bregman matrix divergence.
-In section \ref{sec:prelim_concepts}, we cover some preliminary concepts which are used while analyzing the support recovery performance of M-SBL.
+In section \ref{sec:notion_model_prelim}, we formulate the JSSR problem and introduce our source model for $\matX$.
+We also review the M-SBL algorithm~\cite{Wipf_07_msbl} and interpret the M-SBL cost function as a Bregman matrix divergence.
+In section \ref{sec:prelim_concepts}, we cover some preliminary concepts that are used while analyzing the support recovery performance of the constrained and unconstrained variant of the SBL procedure.
 In section \ref{sec:abstract_perr_bound_derivation}, we derive an abstract upper bound for the support error probability, which is used in section \ref{sec:sufficient_conditions} to derive our main result, namely, the sufficient conditions for vanishing support error probability in M-SBL.
 In section \ref{sec:discussion}, we discuss the implications of the new results in the context of several interesting special cases.
 Our final conclusions are presented in section~\ref{sec:conclusion}.